tkw1536/PreJsPy/README.rst

   parser = PreJsPy() # creates a new parser

-  parser.getConstants() # returns an object containing constants parser.setConstants(d) # sets the current constants know to the parser

-  parser.getUnaryOperators() # gets an array of unary operators parser.setUnaryOperators(ary) # sets an array of unary operators

-  parser.getBinaryOperators() # returns an object mapping binary operators to their precedence parser.setBinaryOperators(ary) # sets the binary operators to precedence mapping
+  parser.getConfig() # returns a configuration object of the parser parser.setConfig(config) # sets configuration of the parser.
+May be partial.

   parser.parse(s) # parses a string into a AST